 The positive impact of HP ink cartridge recycling

-HP® has mastered the closed loop recycling method through their ink cartridge products by making it easy, affordable, and beneficial to buy new ink products and when used up, return them as raw materials for new Original HP ink cartridges
+HP® has mastered the closed-loop recycling method through their ink cartridge products by making it easy, affordable, and beneficial to buy new ink products and when used up, return them as raw materials for new Original HP ink cartridges and laser toner cartridges.

 Did you know that in 2012 HP® used more than 18.8 million pounds of recycled plastic from used ink products to create printer cartridges?
 Up to 70% of new ink products can be made from recycled materials, meaning it’s more responsible than ever to buy your new ink cartridges directly from HP®.